Pulling for women

 In fact, the university’s history is studded with milestones for women.

-- In 1892, Betsy Andrews, the wife of Trustee Ezra Andrews, helped found the school’s Domestic Science Department.
-Initially offering instruction in cooking, sewing and home nursing, the department attracted 120 students during its first term.
+- In 1892, Betsy Andrews, wife of Trustee Ezra Andrews, helped found the Domestic Science Department.
+The department attracted 120 students during its first term.

 - Mrs. Andrews became the first woman trustee in 1893.

-- During World War II, women students were recruited for programs including machine shop, drafting, inspection and management Women with such skills were needed “to man the victory machines of industry,” an RIT poster proclaimed.
+- During World War II, women students were recruited for programs including machine shop, drafting, inspection and management.

 - In 1998, the Kate Gleason College of Engineering became the first engineering school in the country named for a woman.
 Kate Gleason (1865-1933), an engineering and business pioneer, was a member of a Rochester family that has been associated with RIT since the late 1800s.

-Tiffani Williams, a student ambassador for RIT’s Office of Undergraduate Admissions, is among the first people to welcome families during their initial visit to campus.
+Tiffani Williams, a student ambassador for RIT’s Office of Undergraduate Admissions, is among the first people to welcome families to campus.
 The conversation often turns to the male-female ratio.

 “Usually I tell them that it really isn’t as noticeable as you would think,” says the fourth-year graphic media major.
 “Also, the ratio at RIT reflects the ratio in most technical industries, so working alongside mostly males is simply a taste of what’s to come.
 And sometimes I jokingly mention that even though the numbers sound overwhelming, think of the great odds!”